metno/S-ENDA-documentation/source/use_case_northern_lights.rst

 ..

-A user(tourist guide) want to see Northern light, but the current location is cloudy.
+A user (tourist guide) wants to see Northern lights, but the current location is cloudy.
 Find information about cloud cover in the nearby areas to find places with less clouds.
 This can be done with infrared satellite imagerey and or analysed cloud products.

 Actors
 ======